 Continue your adventure early to take advantage of the cool morning.
 You will no doubt see busloads of tourists being herded about and will appreciate having your personal guide all to yourself as you wander, awestruck, through the ficus root-engulfed temple of Ta Phrom, built to house the divine image of the Queen Mother, Ta Keo, where five towers rest atop a five-tiered pyramid, Srah Srang, a ritual bath large enough for a thousand women; and the Eastern Mebon, a terraced pyramid that was once an island on a man-made lake larger than all of ancient Rome.

 Tonight, why not enjoy a culinary adventure in one of Siem Reap's traditional garden restaurants?
 We'll give you a list of our own favorites.
 If you are a Club Sanook Memberyou get a night at Phare, the Cambodian Circus including round trip transportation by tuktuk free.
 This may be one of the most memorable parts of your visit to Siem Reap.

 Day Three: Stay Longer, See More

 Your morning is free until your transfer to the airport.
-If you depart on an evening flight, consider delving deeper into the mysterious and un-touristy jungle to the unforgettable River of 1000 Lingas, or experience an unforgettable scenic flight by helicopter.
+If you depart on an evening flight, consider delving deeper into the mysterious and un-touristy jungle to the unforgettable River of 1000 Lingas, or experience an unforgettable scenic flightby helicopter.
 Alternatively, there's plenty more to see and do in and around Siem Reap including Overlooked Angkor.
-Trained, licensed guides are in short supply and should be arranged in advance.
+Most people who spend just two nights in Angkor wat truly regret that they did not allow just a bit more time.Please consider spending an additional night since there is an enormous amount to see.
+Click on the "back" button below to see all of our longer Angkor Wat itineraries.
+High-quality trained, licensed guides are in short supply and must be arranged in advance.